Content Strategy

 Traffic metrics:

-• Organic search traffic (by post and overall)
+• Organic search traffic by post and overall

-• Direct traffic (brand awareness indicator)
+• Direct traffic as a brand awareness indicator

 Engagement metrics:

-• Time on page (are people reading?)
+• Time on page (are people actually reading?)

-• LinkedIn engagement rate
+• LinkedIn engagement rate by post and pillar

-• Email open and click rates
+• Email open rates and click rates

 Business metrics: